My SEO Promise to you

 - SERP – Search Engine Result/s Page/s.

-- PageRank – Was Google’s first link analysis algorithm created in 1998.
+- PageRank – Was Google’s first link analysis algorithm dating from 1998.
 It ranks webpages based on the amount of quality incoming links (backlinks) to a page.
 PageRank data was publicly accessible via a web browser toolbar.
 Google no longer divulges PageRank as they did in the past.
 PageRank was open to massive abuse.

-- Origin Server – Hosting Server where your site is actually stored.
+- Origin Server – Server which hosts your site.

 - Web Cache – temporary storage of web content in various locations (including a web browser) which reduces network latency, and therefore can speed up delivery of web content.